brianmuks/nexcredit-app/README.md

 A 3-minute judge pitch:

-1. **Show the problem** — open a WhatsApp screenshot of a student asking for a loan in a group chat. *"This is how it works today.
+1. **Show the problem** — open a WhatsApp screenshot of a student asking for a loan in a group. *"This is how it works today.
 No one knows how many loans this person already has."*

 2. **Rep dashboard** — log in as the rep. *"The student who kept the notebook now has this."*